Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 -

 The Ulrich line consisted of 13 different cars.
 There were 3 flat cars, 2 gondolas, 4 hoppers, 1 outside braced box

-car, 1 wood sided box car, a cattle car and a track cleaning car, plus 5 different trailer truck combinations.
-Walthers
+car, 1 wood sided box car, a cattle car and a track cleaning car patterned after a Santa Fe water and tool car, plus 5 different trailer truck combinations.

-continued production of the Ulrich HO scale model train kits through the 1980's.
+8 doors that would open and close with the touch of a finger.
+Walthers continued production of the Ulrich HO scale model train kits

 In 1972 Walthers acquired Tru-Scale, who had previously merged with the Silver Streak Line of HO kits.